davep/tinboard/README.md

 has settled down I'll be adding full write capability too.

 All application data lives in `~/.local/share/tinboard`; if you want to wipe it out just nuke that directory.
+Likewise, application configuration data lives in `~/.config/tinboard`.

 As for bugs and feature requests and stuff... not yet thanks; that time will come. :-)